 Various legal actions and claims are pending.
 Litigation is subject to many uncertainties, and the outcome of individual litigated matters is not always predictable.
-Although the amount of liability, if any, at June 30, 2017, cannot be ascertained, management believes any resulting liability should not materially affect the financial position at June 30, 2017.
+Although the amount of liability, if any, at June 30, 2019, cannot be ascertained, management believes any resulting liability should not materially affect the financial position at June 30, 2019.

 The Town is contingently liable for any deficit, including the operating and debt service costs, which may be incurred by the Woods Hole, Martha's Vineyard and Nantucket Steamship Authority (the "Authority").
 The percentage of any deficit as it is established by the county, not the Steamship Authority, in the same proportions of the assessment of county tax.
+The Town is not required to make payment to the Authority unless the amount in the Authority's reserve is insufficient.
+Since 1962, the Town has never had to make a payment to the Authority.